 On the other hand, TurboTax’s interview-style preparation process is extremely intuitive, demystifying tax issues for novice filers.
 TurboTax also has a clean, mobile-friendly layout and a great mobile app, not to mention excellent customer support and a dynamic, user-supported knowledge base known as the AnswerXchange.

 - Extremely User-Friendly.
-TurboTax is probably the most user-friendly of these three programs.
-Its design and aesthetic are intuitive and easy on the eyes, unlike the more cluttered, less intuitive TaxACT.
+TurboTax is the most user-friendly of these three programs.
+Its design and aesthetic are intuitive and easy on the eyes, unlike the more cluttered, less intuitive TaxAct.
 Its questions are both simply worded and logical, whereas H&R Block’s interview questions and explanations can be confusing.
 And in addition to offering a powerful app, TurboTax’s regular version is very mobile-friendly.

 - Impressive Importing Capabilities.
 TurboTax lets you import your prior year’s tax return and supported forms from any other online tax prep system, as long as you can convert the return to PDF format beforehand.

 - Low-Priced Plans Only Good for Straightforward Tax Situations.
 Like H&R Block, TurboTax’s lower-priced plans are only ideal for filers with simple tax situations.
-If you have capital gains income, you need to upgrade to the Premier plan, while self-employed people need to purchase the Home & Business plan, which costs $79.99.
-TaxACT’s free plan can handle virtually everything TurboTax Home & Business can for a small fraction of the cost.
+If you have capital gains income, you need to upgrade to the Premier plan.
+Self-employed people need to purchase the Home & Business plan, which costs at least $89.99 (and possibly as much as $114.99).
+TaxAct’s free plan can handle virtually everything TurboTax Home & Business can for a small fraction of the cost.

-4.1 out of 5 stars: As my go-to tax filing program for the past several years, TurboTax has built up a lot of goodwill with me.
+4.1 out of 5 stars: As my go-to tax filing program for years, TurboTax has built up a lot of goodwill with me.
 Unfortunately, the program seemed out of sorts this year, with bugs and functionality issues that tested my patience.
 Plus, it’s significantly more expensive than competitors, and its free plan seems little more than an afterthought.

 That said, you do get what you pay for: an intuitive interview process, a great (and mobile-friendly) layout, and lots of support.
 It’s nice to be able to import from so many sources too.
 In general, TurboTax is ideal for novice tax filers as well as more experienced filers for whom affordability isn’t a top concern.